Robert Ward, area head

 Space permitting, non-music majors may sign up for individual lessons or class voice, pending permission from the area head.

 Vocalists of all degree programs are eligible to audition for our many excellent performance opportunities.
 Explore our Ensembles and Opera & Lyric Theatre program.
 Additional opportunities are abundant both on campus and in the surrounding community.
 The Ohio State Department of Theatre offers a Music Theatre minor and presents numerous productions each year.
 There are also several music and theatre student organizations available through Student Life.
 Columbus also offers endless opportunities through community, professional and church choirs as well as through local opera and theatre companies.
 Columbus loves singers!

-Graduates of the Ohio State voice area now populate the opera and music theatre stages of America and Europe and may be found teaching in colleges and universities, public and private and serving as singing specialists in hospitals and clinics throughout the country.
+Graduates of the Ohio State voice area populate many of the opera and music theatre stages of America and Europe and can be found teaching in colleges and universities across the country.

 FIND YOUR VOICE AT OHIO STATE!